Grief Coach + Educator. Writer. Death Doula. Perfectionist-In-Untraining. Recovering Lawyer. Curse Word Connoisseur.

 I live for authenticity.
 Real conversation, real emotion, real experiences, all day erry'day.

-I created this space for us to come together and get REAL: with ourselves and each other.
-To scrap the "socially acceptable" and just accept who and where we're at in our grief.
+With me, you can get REAL: with yourself and others.
+You can scrap the "socially acceptable" and just accept who and where you're at in your grief.
 Real talk.

-Grief and loss do not make us stronger, but how we choose to react to them certainly can.
 I’ve experienced the depths of loss and I’ve come out the other side.
 Bigger, bolder, brighter.
-I’m here to help you and your loved ones do the same.
+I’m here to help you and your loved ones do the same. xo R

 More About Moi...